What is the Healthiest Wine to Drink?

 What Makes the Healthiest Wine

-While wine has the potential to provide health benefits, this is likely not the case for most wines.
-This is because, even if the wine is labeled as organic, there are several questionable additives that can be mixed with the wine during processing.
+While wine has the potential to provide health benefits, this is likely not the case for most varieties on the market.
+This is because, even if the product is labeled as organic, there are several questionable additives that can be mixed with the wine during processing.

 Additionally, different ways the grapes are grown and process can affect the final product in a way that may be completely eliminating any health benefits.